-At about 7 km from Palermo, in the town of Monreale, stands the beautiful cathedral in Arab-Norman style dedicated to the Virgin Mary, a destination for tourists and pilgrims from around the world.
-The grandiose religious building was erected in 1174 at Norman King William II’s behest after the Madonna appeared in a dream and asked him to raise a temple in her honor.
+Only around 7 km from Palermo in Monreale is an Arab-Norman cathedral dedicated to the Virgin Mary.
+This is a huge attraction for those all around the world.
+This massive cathedral was constructed in 1174 at the order of Norman King William II.
+He claimed the Madonna appeared to him in a dream and asked him to build a temple in honor of her.

-Magnificent golden mosaics of Byzantine school (XII and XIII c.) cover the walls of the Cattedrale di Monreale, depicting scenes from the Bible and stories of the Church.
-In the apse, there is the central figure of Christ Pantocrator.
+There are golden mosaics covering the walls which depict iconic stories from the Bible as well as influential stories of the church itself.
+In the apse, there is a figure of Christ Pantocrator.

 9. Stanze al Genio